Moyamensing Prison: Famous prisoners

-Tom Hyer, reigning American bare knuckle heavyweight champion, was briefly held at Moyamensing while waiting for a requisition from the Governor of Maryland prosecuting him for an illegal but well attended and highly publicized prize fight against Irish boxer Yankee Sullivan on February 7, 1849.
+Tom Hyer, reigning American bare knuckle heavyweight champion, was briefly held at Moyamensing while waiting for a requisition from the Governor of Maryland prosecuting him for an illegal but well-attended and highly publicized prize fight against Irish boxer Yankee Sullivan on February 7, 1849.

 On July 1, 1849, when Edgar Allan Poe was in Philadelphia, he drank, became drunk and hallucinatory, and made a suicide attempt.
 He was detained for public drunkenness and incarcerated for one night in Moyamensing Prison.
 No records exist which support this story other than Poe's own account of it.

 While imprisoned here in 1855, abolitionist Passmore Williamson became a focus of the press, as northern publications spread his story throughout the country.
 Friends comfortably furnished his cell, and he received letters and several hundred visitors including both Frederick Douglass and Harriet Tubman.

 One of America's first serial killers, H. H. Holmes, was incarcerated at Moyamensing Prison in 1895.
 While there, he wrote a memoir called Holmes' Own Story which included his Moyamensing Prison diary.
 He also wrote a confession to twenty-seven murders that was publicized in The Philadelphia Inquirer.
 Holmes was hanged at the prison on May 7, 1896.
-Holmes' neck did not snap immediately; he instead died slowly, twitching over fifteen minutes before being pronounced dead twenty minutes after the trap was sprung.
+Holmes's neck did not snap immediately; he instead died slowly, twitching over fifteen minutes before being pronounced dead twenty minutes after the trap was sprung.